Gerrit Cole: Pitching style

-Cole is a power pitcher who features a four-seam and two-seam fastball that he regularly throws between 98 and 100 MPH, but has been clocked as high as 102 mph in college.
-He also throws a slider, knuckle curve, changeup, and as of 2022 has reintroduced his cutter which is a pitch he has not thrown since college.
-Between 2017 and 2018, due to his increased spin rate and a more complete arm deceleration and follow-through, his fastball got a lower WHIP, and has used his sinker less often, no longer "pitching to contact".
-Like Pedro Martinez, he throws from a low three-quarters position.
-In the first round of 2019 ALDS, his strikeout pitches were high fastballs, sliders and knuckle balls which curve down and away from right-handed batters.
+Cole is a power pitcher who features a four-seam and two-seam fastball that he regularly throws around 97 mph, but have been clocked as high as 102 mph in college.
+He also throws a slider, knuckle curve, changeup, and as of 2022, has reintroduced his cutter which is a pitch he has not thrown since college.
+Between 2017 and 2018, due to his increased spin rate and a more complete arm deceleration and follow-through, his fastball got a lower WHIP, and used his sinker less often, no longer "pitching to contact".
+He throws from a low three-quarters position.
+In the first round of 2019 ALDS, his strikeout pitches were high fastballs, sliders and knuckle curveballs which curve down and away from right-handed batters.